robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 ## Learning from different sources

-As I explained in [Part 1]({% post_url 2022-04-18-molecular-notes-part-1 %}), a key goal of Molecular Notes is to help me learn from a variety of resources: books, textbooks, podcasts, YouTube videos etc. In this section, I explain how I make Source notes for different types of medium.
+As I explained in [Part 1]({% post_url 2022-04-18-molecular-notes-part-1 %}), a key goal of Molecular Notes is to help me learn from a variety of resources: books, textbooks, podcasts, YouTube videos etc. In this section, I explain how I make Source notes for different media types.

 Before that, let me review some key principles:

 - Avoid duplication:
     - If two Sources are explaining the same concept, that concept should be extracted into an Atom and linked to by both Sources.
-    - But if each Source is providing different *commentary* on the same concept, I can and should make a note of both.
+    - But if each Source provides different *commentary* on the same concept, I can and should make a note of both.
-    - Before making notes on a Source, I first pull up similar Sources so I can get a better grip of what’s already in my Second Brain.
+    - Before making notes on a Source, I first pull up similar Sources so I can get a better grip on what’s already in my Second Brain.
 Often, I end up restructuring my old notes at the same time as making new notes!
 - Review-oriented structure:
     - Notes should be hard to write but easy to review – put in the effort to rearrange things until the structure makes sense!
-    - I’m a big fan of using nested bullets because they let me to look at my content on different levels of abstraction, allowing for efficient review.
-When I’m looking over my Source notes later, I can scan the headings and the top level bullets to find what I’m looking for (or maybe I’m just browsing), before diving into a particular point in more detail if needed.
+    - I’m a big fan of using nested bullets because they let me look at my content on different levels of abstraction, allowing for efficient review.
+When I’m looking over my Source notes later, I can scan the headings and the top-level bullets to find what I’m looking for (or maybe I’m just browsing), before diving into a particular point in more detail if needed.
     - Contrast this with a paragraph of text, where I essentially have to read the whole paragraph to figure out what the paragraph is discussing.
 Converting textbook prose to nested bullets isn’t always easy, but having to re-arrange concepts helps me internalise the material.
 - Naming conventions:
     - I’m not at all consistent with how I name Source notes – sometimes I use the original title, sometimes I append the author e.g `Complexity, Mitchell`.
-For journal articles I will either use the title or the reference, e.g `Avellaneda and Stoikov (2008)`.
+For journal articles, I will either use the title or the reference, e.g `Avellaneda and Stoikov (2008)`.
     - How do I decide?
 I name the note whatever I would like to reference it as.
 This is *my* Second Brain, so I let the note name reflect whatever symbol I have in my mind.
     - I generally avoid abbreviations because the marginal effort of linking a long name is tiny due to autocomplete.
-Again, there are some exceptions to this – if the abbreviation is strongly embedded in my mind (e.g `GEB` for `Godel, Escher, Bach: an Eternal Golden Braid`: , I will just use the acronym!
+Again, there are some exceptions to this – if the abbreviation is strongly embedded in my mind (e.g `GEB` for `Godel, Escher, Bach: an Eternal Golden Braid`), I will just use the acronym!

 ### Books